-2.1 Discovery Announcements
+1.1 Discovery Announcements

-Oil companies announced major discoveries in "communications to the market" filed with the Comissão de Valores Mobiliários, Brazil's Securities and Exchange Commission.
+Oil companies during this period announced major discoveries in "communications to the market" filed with the Comissão de Valores Mobiliários, Brazil's Securities and Exchange Commission.
 I compile all communications pertaining to new and confirmatory oil discoveries in Brazil between 2000 and 2017 (see Appendix B1 for additional information on companies and discovery announcements).
 Declarations typically specify the well, block, and field where the discovery occurred, and often include the estimated volume of discovery reserves.
-CVM discovery announcements appear promptly in news coverage, transmitting discovery information to the broader population.4 Figure 1 maps all major offshore discoveries announced between 2000 and 2017.
+CVM discovery announcements appear promptly in news coverage, transmitting discovery information to the broader population.4 Figure I maps all major offshore discoveries announced between 2000 and 2017.

-3Pre-Salt discoveries became a major topic in Brazilian news media, with stories on the topic in Rio de Janeiro's O Globo newspaper increasing from just 9 in 2005 to 981 in 2009, before declining to 178 by 2017 (see Appendix A1).
+3Pre-Salt discoveries became a major topic in Brazilian news media, with stories reporting on "oil-discovery" or "Pre-Salt" in Rio de Janeiro's O Globo newspaper increasing from just 9 in 2005 to 981 in 2009, before declining to 178 by 2017 (see Appendix A1).